aaryan172/Jarvis-AI/README.md

-this is my firstt ever AI created by me known as jarvis
+this is my first ever AI created by me known as jarvis
 <BR>
 Author-Aaryan Dubey